Royal Python Care

 Although it has always been assumed that snakes do not need UVB lighting, it is always a good idea to provide it.
 Low output T5 UVB tubes are now available that can mimic the levels of UVB that they would be exposed to in the wild, and we have found that when it is provided they will definitely use it.

 Ambient humidity is fine at normal background levels in the UK, and is rarely a point of concern.
 As long as totally dry substrates are avoided, your python is likely to be quite happy as long as it has lots of places to hide.
 If you are concerned about humidity, a good solution is to provide a moist hide in the warm end – this prevents the entire enclosure from becoming too wet.

 The snake will require plenty of hides in the vivarium so that it can feel secure.
-By having 2 or 3 in different areas the vivarium the snake will be able to choose the one that is at the best temperature.
+By having 2 or 3 in different areas of the vivarium the snake will be able to choose the one that is at the best temperature.
 Plastic plants are also good to use, as these look very attractive in the vivarium as well as offering privacy.
 The more decor and ‘clutter’ you can provide in your snake’s home the better – royals can be very shy snakes, and lots of cover encourages them to feel confident enough to behave normally.

 Feed your snake one defrosted mouse or rat weekly for young snakes and fortnightly for adults.
 The mouse should be no bigger than the largest part of the snake.
 Rats are a better source of food than mice, hatchling snakes can be fed on rat pups and move up to medium or large rats as adults.
 As snakes do not use energy to warm their bodies (as mammals do), they need less energy to function.
 There are a few feeding techniques.
 The most simple is to place the defrosted food in the vivarium near the snake and leave it to feed.
 The other way is to offer the food on some tongs or tweezers to the snake.